Stop the Flip-Flop: Context-Preserving Verification for Fast Revocable Diffusion Decoding: Method

 \textbf{Adaptive revision rate.} Rather than fixing the seed number for revision per step, we adapt it to the empirical score distribution.
 Let $n_t = |\mathcal{U}_t|$ and $\{s_j\}_{j \in \mathcal{U}_t}$ be the scores.
 We define the empirical cumulative distribution function~(CDF)

 Define the empirical mean $\bar{s}_t = \frac{1}{n_t} \sum_j s_j$ and tail mass

 We then set the verification number as $|\mathcal{S}_t| \;=\; \lceil \sqrt{n_t\, \pi_t} \;\rceil,$ and select the top-scoring positions accordingly.
-A position cannot be selected as a seed in two consecutive steps, since its cached KV is outdated.
+To avoid stale KV reuse and repeated edits, we exclude positions from seed selection if they were selected in the previous step or have reached the per-position ReMask budget $M_{\mathrm{remask}}$.